ceshine/ceshine-hugo/content/post/20260207-hacker-news-reader/index.md

 This is the component I relied most heavily on AI to build, because I am not familiar with JavaScript.
 I intentionally avoided any complex JavaScript frameworks to minimize project complexity and reduce maintenance and hosting costs for the reports.

-The Python report-generation code relies on the Jinja2 templating system.
+The Python report generation code relies on the Jinja2 templating engine.
 Each snapshot has its own self-contained HTML report.
-Generating the report HTML files is straightforward: we read the summary data from the database and let Jinja2 populate the templates for us.
+Generating the HTML report files is straightforward: we read the summary data from the database and let Jinja2 populate the templates.
+We optionally perform some post-processing on the summary data to inject links to the referenced Hacker News comments.

 The tricky part comes when building the index page and the navigation links within each report page.
 We have two generation modes: "single" and "batch".
 The former generates a report for a single snapshot, while the latter generates reports for all snapshots in the database.
 The "single" mode requires finding the previous and next snapshots for the target snapshot.
 The navigation links in the reports for those neighboring snapshots may need to be updated.
 The "batch" mode is much more straightforward, as we can collect the list of snapshots in chronological order and process them one by one.